wambetsa/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ##### NB: It's important to note that constructing SQL queries by concatenating strings with user-provided input leaves your application vulnerable to SQL injection attacks.
 It's highly discouraged to construct queries this way.
 Instead, you should use parameterized queries or ORM libraries like SQLAlchemy to safely execute SQL queries with user input.

+##### Once again, write a script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+But this time, write one that is safe from MySQL injections!

+#### FOR MORE INFO REFERENCE: 3-my_safe_filter_states.py vs 2-my_filter_states.py
 ### Author: Emmanuel Wambetsa Shitseswa
 - dev wambetsa